mixmark-io/turndown/README.md

 This will test both server-side and client-side tests (using [zombie-qunit](https://github.com/bergie/zombie-qunit)).

+## Known issues

+There are a couple of known issues surrounding blockquotes in lists (and perhaps vice versa) &mdash; #2; and also how to handle HTML elements outside of the markdown subset (keep them/strip them?) &mdash; #3.

 ## Licence

-to-markdown is copyright &copy; 2011 [Dom Christie](http://domchristie.co.uk) and released under the MIT license.
+to-markdown is copyright &copy; 2011-14 [Dom Christie](http://domchristie.co.uk) and released under the MIT license.